 You'll want to build up a cushion of cash before you really start digging into your debt

-To avoid putting any more charges on those credit cards, you’ll need some float in your bank account. $1,000 to $1,500 is a fine start (learn more about emergency funds here).
+To avoid putting any more charges on those credit cards, you'll need some float in your bank account. $1,000 to $1,500 is a fine start (learn more about emergency funds).
 This way, instead of begging Rudy, the customer service guy, to give you two more days to pay your dreaded Rogers bill, you can focus on crushing your debt.

 If you happen to be one of those blessed humans with a stable job and a reasonably ok credit score, you can try marching to the bank and asking for a line of credit or personal loan with the lowest interest rate available to you.
-If you’re successful and can get credit with an interest rate lower than your credit card, cheer in triump, then use it to pay off as much of your credit card balance as you can.
+If you’re successful and can get credit with an interest rate lower than your credit card, cheer in triump, then use it to pay off as much of your high-interest debt as you can.

 You can tackle your debt in order of highest to lowest interest rate % (the avalanche method), or you can pay off the smaller debts first to get yourself on a roll (the snowball – and my personal go-to).
 From there, create a budget (lucky for you, you’ll find a great budget template at the bottom of the On the Money home page).
 Calculate how much you can afford to pay down each month.
 A good goal?
 10-20% of your after-tax income.
 A good way to stick to it?
 Make the money automatically come out of your chequing account each payday (either right onto your debt balance or into a KOHO Savings Goal).

 Don’t panic if 10-20% of your paycheck feels like a stretch at first

 Prioritize minimum payments to keep your credit score in check - especially since low credit means you only get access to high-cost debt, and that makes everything worse.
 And if you can pay more?
 Great!
 Consider it a victory.
 (I absolutely do.)